MrZahaki/Python-Audio-Processing/docs/index.rst

 =======================

-`Sudio` is a Python audio manipulation library that provides comprehensive tools for audio processing, including time-domain slicing, speed manipulation, mixing tracks, applying audio effects (like gain adjustment and filtering), audio analysis, format conversion, and streaming with precise playback control.
+Sudio is a Python library for audio processing that enables developers to manipulate, edit, and analyze digital audio with ease.
-The library offers an intuitive, Pythonic approach to working with audio files, allowing users to easily perform complex audio operations with just a few lines of code.
+It offers a range of tools for working with sound files, including slicing, filtering, mixing, and applying effects across different audio formats.

 .. raw:: html